gtroshin/showcase-performance-tests/README.md

 ## Development

-To start all the services, run the following command in project root folder:
+To start all the services, run the following command in the project root folder:

     docker-compose up -d && docker-compose logs locust --follow

-To debug all the log from services run:
+To debug all the logs from services run:

     docker-compose up